nakhterrana/merchant-assistant/README.md

 4. Chatbot triggers BigQuery queries to retrieve dataof BigCommerce from Google Bigquery.
 5. The chat bot's response is processed by Text-Bison to make it user-friendly.
 6. The transformed response is displayed to the user in the merchant app.

+## Technologies Used

+- BigQuery: Used for querying the BigCommerce database.
+- Vertex AI: Provides machine learning tools for creating the chat bot.
+- Laravel: Framework used to build the BigCommerce merchant app and integrate with the chat bot.
+- Code-Bison: Tool used to generate BigQuery table schema.
+- Text-Bison: Tool used to make the chat bot responses user-friendly.

 ## Laravel Setup Instructions